 - Lightweight container

-- Spring framework provides the possibility of configuring management service in any runtime environment in any architectural layer
+- Spring framework provides the possibility of configuring management services in any runtime environment in any architectural layer.

 Part 2 – J2EE Interview Questions (Advanced)